 Is There a Max Amount / Practical Limit?

-While not all states limit the amount of money that can be put into an Irrevocable Funeral Trust, it’s important to deposit only a reasonable amount as the funds cannot be used for anything other than funeral and burial expenses.
-And remember, most states require that they be listed as the residual beneficiary, which means that funds that aren’t spent on final expenses will go to the state.
+While not all states limit the amount of money that can be put into an Irrevocable Funeral Trust, it’s important to deposit only a reasonable amount.
+Funds cannot be used for anything other than funeral and burial expenses.
+Since most states require that they be listed as the residual beneficiary, funds that aren’t spent on final expenses will go to the state.

-Generally speaking, most states set the limit for IFTs at $15,000.
-However, some states set a lower figure.
-For example, in 2019, Connecticut allows up to $8,000 and Nebraska only permits $5,212.
+Most states set the limit for IFTs at $15,000, but some states set a lower figure.
 Remember, an Irrevocable Funeral Trust can be established for each immediate member of one’s family up to the maximum allowed amount.

 Typically, an elderly couple applying for Medicaid, would establish two trusts, each for around $10,000 – $15,000.
 These trusts would lower the couple’s countable assets for Medicaid purposes by $20,000 – $30,000.